ReturnHelper/return-request-api-docs/source/return_user_api.rst

    :header: "Name", "Type", "Remarks"
    :widths: 15, 10, 30

-   returnInventoryId, string_, The return inventory id of the remvoed inventory handlingCode, string_, The handling code will be reset to ``ohd`` (On-hold) handlingStatusCode, string_, The handling status code will be reset to ``pending``
+   returnInventoryId, long_, The return inventory id of the remvoed inventory handlingCode, string_, The handling code will be reset to ``ohd`` (On-hold) handlingStatusCode, string_, The handling status code will be reset to ``pending``